Breaking Down The Real-Life Principles That Matter To Help You Join The 4% Of Businesses That Make The Leap To 7-Figures

-It’s important it begins with you, and it’s vital you take the time to dive deep, transport yourself three years into the future, and vividly visualize what your business looks like.
+It must begin with you, and you must take the time to dive deep, transport yourself three years into the future, and vividly visualize what your business looks like.

 It’s also important you take these ideas from your head onto paper (using that 3-5 page document).